bitranox/bitranox_template_py_cli/CONTRIBUTING.md

 ## 2. Commits & Pushes

 - Commit messages should be imperative (`Add rich handler`, `Fix CLI exit codes`).
-- The test harness (`make test`) performs an allow-empty commit named `test: auto commit before Codecov upload` immediately before it sends coverage to Codecov.
-This guarantees Codecov sees a concrete revision.
-If you do not want to retain that commit, run `git reset --soft HEAD~1` (or amend) after the test run finishes.
+- The test harness (`make test`) runs the full lint/type/test pipeline but leaves the repository untouched; create commits yourself before pushing or uploading coverage artifacts.
 - `make push` always performs a commit before pushing.
 It prompts for a message when run interactively, honours `COMMIT_MESSAGE="…"` when provided, and creates an empty commit if nothing is staged.
 The Textual menu (`make menu → push`) exposes the same behaviour via an input field.

 ## 3. Coding Standards